 The energy production in Sweden is known for its reliable delivery and cheap price.
 Thanks to well-developed hydropower, in combination with extensive district heating and cooling systems, Sweden has been able to make the switch to renewable sources of energy at a high pace.
 The quick need to switch to renewable energy has resulted in innovative solutions, such as solutions for de-icing wind power turbines and data management for planned stoppages.
 More novel techniques such as wave energy are also currently in development.

 But sustainable energy production does not solely mean producing power, it can also imply reusing energy through energy recycling.
 Sweden has converted waste streams to energy, mainly through the national system for waste management and cogeneration plants for decades.
-In this way, expertise in circularity of material flows has been developed, creating better opportunities for more sustainable energy production.
+In this way, expertise in the circularity of material flows has been developed, creating better opportunities for more sustainable energy production.

 The future

 A traditional way of increasing flexibility in electricity generation is done through hydropower plants pumping and storing water.
-When electricity demand increases and the supply of renewable energy decreases, the stored water can be used to generate electricity as demand response.
+When electricity demand increases and the supply of renewable energy decreases, the stored water can be used to generate electricity as a demand response.
 This means better aligning the often-variable renewable energy supply with electricity demand patterns.
-Similarly, this flexibility can also exist on the demand side with for instance consumers heating their water and charging their electric car when electricity is abundant and cheap.
-Storage capacity is also an area that will see a largescale change in the future.
-Especially given the increased use of renewable energy sources.
-Historically, storage hasn’t been a favourable solution given the energy losses involved in the process.
-Innovative and disruptive technologies for storage without the associated loss of energy are now under development.
-Finally, smart grids, with the possibility to switch between different types of renewable energy sources, will also become increasingly important in the future.
+Similarly, this flexibility can also exist on the demand side with, for instance, consumers heating their water and charging their electric car when electricity is abundant and cheap.

 1900’s-1950’s: Vast expansion of hydropower plants in northern Sweden.